-For Returning Residents To Jamaica A Comprehensive Guide
+For The Returning Resident To Jamaica A Comprehensive Guide

-Most if not all returning residents to Jamaica would already be familiar with life in Jamaica, however you may not be entirely familiar with what is required when you plan to return.
+As a returning resident to Jamaica You would already be familiar with life in Jamaica, however you may not be entirely familiar with what is required when you plan to return.

 Lets start from the beginning here goes: